-The Company has reported losses to date and at November 30, 2020 has an accumulated deficit of \$23,558,224 (2019 - \$22,150,104) and working capital of \$32,464 (2019 - deficit of \$140,313).
-The Company does not generate income or sufficient cash flows from operations.
+The Company has reported losses to date and at February 28, 2021 has an accumulated deficit of \$23,658,952 (2020 - \$22,280,121) and working capital of \$47,226 (2020 - working capital deficit of \$417,786).
+The Company does not generate income or cash flows from operations.
 In addition to its working capital requirements, the Company must secure sufficient funding to maintain legal title to its exploration and evaluation assets and to fund its exploration and development activities and its general and administration costs.
+These circumstances cast significant doubt upon the Company's ability to continue as a going concern.
+Management continues to evaluate alternatives to secure additional financing so that the Company can continue to operate as a going concern.
+Nevertheless, there can be no assurance that these initiatives will be successful or sufficient.